Chart Color Schemes

 Bondi - Tamarama - Bronte is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bondi-Tamarama-Bronte has notable cultural diversity, with 20.5% of residents speaking a language other than English at home and 41.5% born overseas.
-Christianity is the predominant religion in Bondi-Tamarama-Bronte, comprising 36.5% of its population.
-However, Judaism is overrepresented, making up 10.2% compared to Greater Sydney's average of 16.0%.
+Bondi-Tamarama-Bronte has a high cultural diversity, with 20.5% of its population speaking a language other than English at home and 41.5% born overseas.
+Christianity is the predominant religion in Bondi-Tamarama-Bronte, comprising 36.5% of the population.
+However, Judaism is notably underrepresented compared to Greater Sydney's average, making up only 10.2%.

 Frequently Asked Questions - Diversity